kornelski/rusty-http-cache-semantics/README.md

 -   `policy` — A new `CachePolicy` with HTTP headers updated from `revalidation_response`.
 You can always replace the old cached `CachePolicy` with the new one.
 -   `modified` — Boolean indicating whether the response body has changed.
     -   If `false`, then a valid 304 Not Modified response has been received, and you can reuse the old cached response body.
-    -   If `true`, you should use new response's body (if present), or make another request to the origin server without any conditional headers (i.e. don't use `revalidation_headers()` this time) to get the new resource.
+    -   If `true`, you should use new response's body (if present), or make another request to the origin server without any conditional headers (i.e. don't use `revalidation_request()` this time) to get the new resource.

 # Yo, FRESH